 Model design projects focus on changes to major components of the organization.
 This includes enterprise structures and re-organizations, sub-unit structures (e.g., divisions, departments, business units, functions), the central core, shared service centers, communities (CoP/CoE), governance schema, administrative and employee programs, task allocations and role alignment, as well as core data flows and information systems.
 Model design recommendations are supported by detailed strategic, impact, and workforce analyses.

-Change management is included in all design projects, but also can be applied as a separate service for your change initiatives.
-The CM framework is a complete methodology for effectively managing small and large-scale organizational changes.
+Change management projects are initiatives designed to support client-managed projects.
+The CM framework used is a proven methodology for effectively managing small and large-scale organizational changes.
 It includes the following phases: 1) business case for change, 2) organizational readiness, 3) change specification, 4) change architecture, and 5) change execution.

 Note: All process and model design projects follow an HCD methodology and CM framework incorporated into a comprehensive project plan.